 Well, we’re here to help: join us as we take a virtual tour of what makes Eugene, Oregon special.

-(Maybe you know plenty about Eugene and are already set on moving–congratulations!
+Maybe you know plenty about Eugene and are already set on moving–congratulations!
 We suggest you check out our Beginner’s Guide to Eugene: 5 Steps to a Successful Relocation.
 If you’re relocating from California, you might also want to read our Guide to Moving to Oregon from California.

 Something in the Air: One of Oregon’s Best Cities for Outdoor Lovers